Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

 This section details the interconnected models essential for capturing the pharmacokinetics (PK) and pharmacodynamics (PD) of hypoxia-activated drugs, using Tirapazamine (TPZ) as a representative example.
-Specifically, our hybrid framework integrates: (i) a 3D-1D model of blood flow in the microvascular network coupled with interstitial fluid dynamics, which addresses the heterogeneity of the tumor microenvironment (TME); (ii) a 3D-1D model of oxygen transport, diffusion, and metabolization, crucial for understanding the oxygen dependency of drug activation; and (iii) a model of drug delivery and metabolization within both the vascular and tissue compartments, accounting for its interaction with the oxygen landscape.
+Specifically, our surrogate framework integrates: (i) a 3D-1D model of blood flow in the microvascular network coupled with interstitial fluid dynamics, which addresses the heterogeneity of the tumor microenvironment (TME); (ii) a 3D-1D model of oxygen transport, diffusion, and metabolization, crucial for understanding the oxygen dependency of drug activation; and (iii) a model of drug delivery and metabolization within both the vascular and tissue compartments, accounting for its interaction with the oxygen landscape.
+Sections~\ref{sec:flowmod} and~\ref{OxyMod} summarize key modeling components previously developed and validated in authors' previous works~\cite{Possenti2019, Possenti2019b, Possenti2024}, including the coupled 3D-1D hemodynamic model and the reaction–diffusion equations for oxygen transport.
+These elements are reported here in concise form to provide a self-contained presentation and to enable readers to reproduce the complete computational framework.
+The present study extends these prior works in important directions: (i) incorporation of a mechanistic model for the pharmacokinetics and tissue distribution of tirapazamine, including plasma clearance and transvascular exchange represented via a semi-permeable membrane model; (ii) introduction of a reaction term describing the bioreductive activation of tirapazamine under hypoxic conditions, which couples drug dynamics to the local oxygen partial pressure; and (iii) formulation of a surrogate (0D) model that reduces the computational cost of simulating drug and oxygen dynamics while preserving the dominant transport and reaction mechanisms.
+Taken together, these contributions provide a novel, fully coupled 3D-1D-0D \textit{in silico} platform to investigate the efficacy of hypoxia-activated prodrugs in realistic, patient-specific vascular geometries.
 The following subsections will detail the mathematical formulation of these interconnected components, focusing on the necessary boundary conditions, parameter considerations, and the physiological interplay that governs drug behavior and efficacy in the hypoxic conditions prevalent in solid tumors.
 This comprehensive model aims to capture the intricate feedback between drug activation and oxygen availability driven by cell survival, as discussed in the Introduction.
-Acronyms and symbols used throughout the manuscript are summarized in Appendix~\ref{app-A} and Appendix~\ref{app-B}, respectively.
+Appendix~\ref{app-A} and Appendix~\ref{app-B} provide a complete nomenclature, where all model parameters are summarized together with their definition and biological meaning, as well as the acronyms and symbols used throughout the manuscript.